-Mass spectrometry confirms hypothalamic SRC-1 interacts with ERα
+Mass spectrometry confirms hypothalamic SRC-1 interacts with $ER\alpha$

-In order to independently confirm the western blot data for estradiol-dependent binding of ER to SRC-1 from rat brain, we employed an unbiased mass spectrometry Rat hypothalamic extracts were approach. exposed to immobilized ERa in the presence of estradiol or no ligand and eluted samples were resolved by SDS-PAGE.
-Gel slices corresponding to the putative SRC-1 region of the 2 lanes were digested with trypsin, and peptides analyzed by LC-MS/MS. Database searching identified an abundant, doubly charged peptide with MH+ of 1336.65907.
-While no matches were found in the rat SwissProt database, a search of the far more completely annotated human database matched the amino acid sequence SDISSSSQGVIEK with highly significant scores of XCorr = 3.62and DeltaCn = 0.45.
+To independently confirm the Western blot data for estradiol-dependent binding of ER to SRC-1 from rat brain, we used an unbiased mass spectrometry approach.
+Rat hypothalamic extracts were exposed to immobilized ER $\alpha$ in the presence of estradiol or no ligand, and eluted samples were resolved by SDS-PAGE.
+Gel slices corresponding to the putative SRC-1 region of the two lanes were digested with trypsin and peptides analyzed by liquid chromatography and tandem mass spectrometry.
+Database searching identified an abundant, doubly charged peptide with MH+ of 1336.65907.
+Whereas no matches were found in the rat SwissProt database, a search of the far more completely annotated human database matched the amino acid sequence

+SDISSSQGVIEK with highly significant scores of XCorr = 3.62 and DeltaCn = 0.45.
 Furthermore, 18 of 24 of the observed fragment ions matched the predicted fragment ions.
-This peptide corresponds to amino acids 97-109 of the human nuclear receptor coactivator 1 (EC 2.3.1.48) with gene name of NCoA-1 (SRC-1) and SwissProt accession number Q15788.
-It is important to note a match in the rat database was not found because, in spite of 100% identity of this human peptide with mouse, chicken, pig and many other species, the rat NCoA-1 sequence is not currently in the SwissProt database.
-Interestingly, this peptide was found in the slice from the lane eluted from estradiol-bound $ER\alpha$, and not in the slice eluted from unliganded ER α . confirming our findings from the Western blot analysis.
+This peptide corresponds to amino acids 97-109 of the human nuclear receptor coactivator 1 (EC 2.3.1.48) with gene name of NCoA-1 (SRC-1) and SwissProt accession no. Q15788.
+It is important to note a match in the rat database was not found because, despite 100% identity of this human peptide with mouse, chicken, pig, and many other species, the rat NCoA-1 sequence is not currently in the SwissProt database.
+Interestingly, this peptide was found in the slice from the lane eluted from estradiol-bound $ER\alpha$ and not in the slice eluted from unliganded ER $\alpha$ , confirming our findings from the Western blot analysis.